Jauler/shitty_cpu/readme.md

 The need for simplicity basically dictated [von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_architecture) architecture.
 Also in order to be able to do any kind of maths the minimum amount of registers required was two - and thus, A and B registers were born.
 The "maths" I am talking about here is just a simple addition of those two registers.
-Obviously because this is two's complement addition, just adding negated number will give as subtraction for free.
+Obviously because this is two's complement addition, just adding negated number will give us subtraction for free.
 For simplicitly I decided to ditch logic operations.

-To be turing complete - I will also need some conditional jumps which jumps to its destination only if the result of addition is zero.
+To be turing complete - I will also need some conditional branching, so basically jumps to some address only if the result of addition is zero.

 Because I will try to write at least one real program for this CPU (aka blink some LEDs), it would be quite nice to be able to address memory directly "inside" instructions.
 In the end this "requirement" ended up somewhat complicating CPU design, but, as a result, the instruction set became much more flexible.